Shinya Kogami: Development and influences

 According to Psycho-Pass director Naoyoshi Shiotani, Production I.G. staff developed Kogami's character as a stark opposite to his enemy and rival Shogo Makishima, with Akane Tsunemori as the audience surrogate between them.
 Their first names indicate this opposition: Makishima's is Shogo (the time between midday and sunset), and Kogami's is Shinya (the time between midnight and sunrise).
 Writer Gen Urobuchi said that when he created Kogami and Tsunemori, he tried to balance their traits.
 Writer Tow Ubukata, who supervised the second anime series, called Kogami a "wild" character, the Japanese characters for his last name referring to his traits of loneliness and strength.
 The duo was further stated to resemble the lead characters from the Japanese police comedy-drama Bayside Shakedown, Sumire Onda and Shunsaku Aoshima.
 In the series' finale, Kogami disappears from society and is briefly seen in a boat reading the book In Search of Lost Time.
 This led to speculation that Kogami escaped to France with Urobuchi responding that while he might have travelled to different countries, he was unable to confirm his location when the series ended.
+Kogami's personality was initially designed as aggressive but after several revisions, is depicted as a gentle, calm, taciturn man.
+Shiotani described Kogami as a "troublesome person" (when dealing with Makishima) and said that although he liked Kogami, he would rather have the talkative Makishima as a friend.

 The concept of Tsunemori seeking out the renegade Kogami was influenced by the original video animation series Mobile Suit Gundam: The 08th MS Team and the Western films Apocalypse Now and Saving Private Ryan.
 Tsunemori's search for Kogami was influenced by these films because the staff believed this scenario would appeal to both genders and different age groups.
 The non-romantic relationship between Tsunemori and Kogami emphasizes, instead, the trust they have in each other.
 The duo is stated to resemble Sumire Onda and Shunsaku Aoshima, the lead characters of the Japanese police comedy-drama Bayside Shakedown.
+In an official pamphlet, staff members share their view of both the similarities and differences between Kogami and Makisihima, much of it regarding Kogami's psychological growth.
+Fukami describes Kogami as the type of person who is happy to encounter those with bad intentions because "he just loves justice."
+Urobuchi, on the other hand, notes that Kogami lacks Makishima's panoramic vision and that he is "just a loser."